basheer421/webserv/README.md

 This project was made with nginx web server as a big inspiration and with help of the contributers.

-A sample Configuration file was provided with comments to show the usage.
+A sample configuration file was provided with comments to show the usage.

 To compile and run: